Solutions · Use case

 Healthcare · Generative AI Consulting

-See industry →In healthcare, generative AI is most reliable when scoped tightly: clinical-letter drafting, prior-authorisation automation, and structured extraction over EMR notes — under human review.
+See industry →In healthcare, generative AI is most reliable when scoped tightly: clinical-letter drafting, prior-authorisation automation, and structured extraction over EMR notes, all under human review.

 Insurance · Generative AI Consulting